Revolver Serial Numbers and Markings

 Examples known are revolvers with F prefix and four digit numeric identifier, eg F1242.
 The range is perhaps F1000 to F1250.
 These revolvers have been seen by collectors on numerous occasions.
 When torn down, parts are often found to have serials from a mix of guns built at the end of Great Western’s standard serial range.
 Fit and finish is generally deficient, and amateurish in ways greater than those production problems Great Western is known for during its ‘low quality’ eras.
 A few nice F revolvers have been spotted however.

 Throughout its operation and continuing through today, E&M (EMF) has retailed a complete line of replacement parts useful for building out a Colt single action type cylinder frame.
 In the early 60’s E&M could source these parts domestically from its subsidiary, Great Western Arms, and this included the stripped cylinder frame component.
 The authors have concluded that the F serial guns we see on occasion were built from cylinder frames rendered by Great Western, serialed apart from general production, and furnished to E&M for sale as a single component part.

 With this understanding, the ‘F’ prefix probably merely stands for ‘frame’.

 It’s to say also, these are not factory guns, though they were usually built out with surplus Great Western parts also purchased from E&M. The F serial guns are parts guns, with fit and finish having depended on the skill of the assembler.

-“The last Great Westerns” – Hy Hunter built
+“The last Great Westerns” – Hy Hunter built, the H prefix range

 By 1962 ‘Great Western Arms’ had devolved into a low-volume side business for Moore Engineering and WJ Oliver Knife Co, two machining practices that shared industrial space on Alameda St in west Los Angeles.
 The basic problem of the Great Western’s price against cheaper import competitors remained, but the Moore / Oliver effort seems to have done consistent business at about 500 units annually over two years.
 Then Don Moore had a debilitating heart attack in 1963.
 The Great Western Arms endeavor shut down immediately.